Frequently Asked Questions - Expand All

 Stray dogs and cats without proper identification may be seized and impounded by the Animal Control Warden if they venture onto the property of another person and that person has corralled or contained the animal for pick up.
 The Animal Control Warden is not responsible for trying to track or catch stray animals running at large.
 Impounded dogs or cats will be taken to the Baxter County Animal Shelter and will be held for five (5) working days, after which the may be subject to euthaniasia.
 If the animal is claimed by the owner, then the owner will be responsible for paying the costs of impoundment.

-Under the vicious dog regulations, Ordinance No. 92-10, it is unlawful for any person, firm, or corporation to keep within Baxter County any vicious dog unless the said dog is muzzled or confined in a pen or tied in such a manner that it cannot run at large and thereby constitute a danger to other persons or animals.
+Under the vicious dog regulations, Ordinance No. 2014-29, it is unlawful for any person, firm, or corporation to keep within Baxter County any vicious dog unless the said dog is muzzled or confined in a pen or tied in such a manner that it cannot run at large and thereby constitute a danger to other persons or animals.
 All dog bites must be reported and the health department must be notified.
+This ordinance also allows for the seizure of vicious dogs under certain circumstances.

 Both ordinances contain fines and penalties that can be imposed in District Court upon the issuance of a citation to appear by the Animal Control Warden or a Sheriff's Deputy.

-The Baxter County Judge's Office has contracted with a private entity to serve as Animal Control Warden to enforce the provisions of Ordinance 2003-2, while the Sheriff's Office enforces the vicious dog regulations of Ordinance 92-10.
+The Baxter County Judge's Office has authority and control over the Animal Control Warden to enforce the provisions of Ordinance 2003-2, while the Sheriff's Office enforces the vicious dog regulations of Ordinance 2014-29.
 The Sheriff's Office serves as the answering service for the Animal Control Warden, although he works under the general supervision of the County Judge's Office and not the Sheriff's Office.
 The Sheriff's Office will accept phone calls for the Animal Control Warden and will relay information concerning those calls to him.
 The Animal Control Warden will respond to routine complaint calls during normal business hours Monday through Friday.
 Only calls of an emergency or urgent nature will be answered by the Animal Control Warden after business hours or on weekends or holidays.
 There are also limits on the number of impounded animals that can be kept and housed at any given time at the animal shelter.

 The Sheriff's Office will respond to vicious dog complaints at any time.